Brooklyn Aurora Luxe mattress review in brief

 It's impossible to accurately assess durability over just one month of testing, but the Brooklyn Aurora Hybrid Luxe Cooling Mattress kept its shape wonderfully over our four-week testing period, with zero signs of sagging, even when we’ve slept in one particular spot right around the middle (it's a pretty low bar, but this isn't true of all mattresses we've tested).
 The mattress seem pretty robust and well put together, with high quality materials.

-One final thing worth highlighting on the design front is that the Brooklyn Aurora Hybrid Luxe Cooling is that it has three additional sizes that other top brands do not offer: the short queen, the RV king, and the RV bunk.
+One final thing worth highlighting on the design front is that the Brooklyn Aurora Hybrid Luxe Cooling is that it has three additional sizes that other top brands do not offer: the short queen, and two RV mattress sizes (the RV king and RV bunk).
+So as well as being a good choice if you're just looking for the best queen size mattress, it can also be a great choice for more unusual spaces.

 Brooklyn Aurora mattress review: Firmness & comfort